serras/poke-fun/guide/build.md

 One functionality which becomes much easier to implement when operations are reified as data is undo and redo, since you can very easily keep track of what the user has done.

 Your **task** is to finish the implementation: the given view contains buttons for the actions, but they do nothing and are never enabled.
 At the end, the corresponding buttons in the view should only be enabled when there are operations to undo (or redo, respectively).
+Hint: keep _two_ stacks, one for past (undo) and one for future (redo) actions.